ipfs/ipfs-docs/docs/concepts/how-ipfs-works.md

 ## Directed acyclic graphs (DAGs)

 IPFS and many other distributed systems take advantage of a data structure called [directed acyclic graphs](https://en.wikipedia.org/wiki/Directed_acyclic_graph), or DAGs.
 Specifically, they use _Merkle DAGs_, which are DAGs where each node has an identifier that is a hash of the node’s contents.
 Sound familiar?
 This refers back to the _CID_ concept that we covered in the previous section.
-Another way to look the this CID-linked-data concept: identifying a data object (like a Merkle DAG node) by the value of its hash is _content addressing_.
+Another way to look at the CID-linked-data concept: identifying a data object (like a Merkle DAG node) by the value of its hash is _content addressing_.
 Check out our [guide to Merkle DAGs](/concepts/merkle-dag/) for a more in-depth treatment of this topic.

 IPFS uses a Merkle DAG that is optimized for representing directories and files, but you can structure a Merkle DAG in many different ways.
 For example, Git uses a Merkle DAG that has many versions of your repo inside of it.